KozlovaNastya/KozlovaNastya/README.md

 **`Game Developer`**

 I'm a student at Belarusian State University, passionate about Computer Games Industry.
-I specialize in developing efficient solutions to real-world problems through ML technologies.
 On my GitHub, you'll find a variety of projects connected BSU labs, articles and gaming pet-progects.

 <div>
   <a href="nastya.kozlic.196@gmail.com">